 The Music Mixing and Mastering course is part of our Music Industry courses range.

-Underpinned by important sound and acoustics theory, you’ll advance your recording expertise and learn industry mixing and mastering techniques across this highly practical 3-month part-time industry course.
+Underpinned by important sound and acoustics theory, you’ll advance your production expertise and learn industry mixing and mastering techniques across this highly practical 3-month part-time industry course.
 As you expand your understanding of how sound is perceived, you’ll deepen your existing skillset, helping you really bring the best to your music production projects.
+It is essential that you have something to mix and master, such as something you have produced, recorded, or have the multitrack files/stems of.

 Starting with psychoacoustics and the physics of sound, you’ll develop a firm grounding which will enable you to get creative with mixing techniques by using equalisers (EQs), dynamic processors and a range of digital signal processing effects.
 You’ll also explore how different acoustics and listening environments affect the way sound is perceived.